- Posted in Health Benefits

 Putting a limit on your calorie intake may rob your body of all the nutrients needed by you and your baby.
 It is crucial for a woman to monitor and discuss her nutritional needs and weight with her doctor or midwife during all stages of her pregnancy.
 Restricting your calorie intake may mean you aren’t getting all the nutrients you and your baby need.
 Maintaining a balanced diet, a healthy level of exercise, and gained the recommended amount of weight can lead to a healthier pregnancy and postpartum experience.

 Although many of the Isagenix products can provide convenient solutions for busy breastfeeding mums, it is not recommended to practice a reduced calorie diet while nursing.
+Even during pregnancy it is crucial to keep a close eye on your BMI.
 Since pregnant women typically need a higher intake of vitamins, minerals, nutrients, and calories, pairing nutritious IsaLean shakes or IsaLean Bars with a balanced meal can be a convenient way of supplying additional nutrients and calories for your developing baby and you.
 However, these products should never be used to replace a meal or achieve weight loss during pregnancy.

 Pregnant and breastfeeding women are also advised against completing Cleanse Days.
 The following products are also to be avoided since they contain herbal ingredients that have not been tested for safety during pregnancy/breastfeeding: